cloudFPGA/cFDK/Shell_x2Udp_x2Tcp_x2Mc/README.md

 ## Overview

-This directory contains all the files for generating the default version of the  **SHELL** referred here as 'Shell'.
+This directory contains all the files for generating the a version of the  **SHELL** with two TCP ports, two UDP ports and two Memory Channels.
+This shell is then referred to as 'Shell_x2Udp_x2Tcp_x2Mc'.

-The Makefiles for the SHELL are designed only to rerun, what must be necesarry, especially for the hls cores.

 ## About: _~/FMKU60/Shell/directories_